Ericland/collective-terrain-modification-2d/README.md

 ## 🙏 Acknowledgements

 This project is developed at the **Collective Embodied Intelligence Lab, Cornell University**.
-We thank our collaborators and funding sources for
+We thank our collaborators and funding sources